Parker Retzlaff

 Chevrolet Camaro SS

-Parker Edward Retzlaff, born May 21, 2003, is an American professional stock car racing driver competing full-time in the NASCAR O’Reilly Auto Parts Series.
-He drives the No. 99 Chevrolet Camaro SS for Viking Motorsports and has built a reputation as a promising young talent in stock car racing.
+Parker Edward Retzlaff (born May 21, 2003) is an American professional stock car racing driver from Rhinelander, Wisconsin.
+He competes full-time in the NASCAR O’Reilly Auto Parts Series, driving the No. 99 Chevrolet Camaro SS for Viking Motorsports.
+In addition, Retzlaff has made limited starts in the NASCAR Craftsman Truck Series and the NASCAR Cup Series, building a reputation as a young talent in the NASCAR ladder.

 Early Life and Background